mcritz/MagiCache/README.md

 - [x] If a new item would cause the cache to exceed the allowed size, it should remove the least recently used elements until space is available
     - In addition, the entire cache can be cleared with `.empty()`
 - [x] It should survive app restart
-    - MagiCache relies on the `Caches` directory per the best practices and "should" survive a restart.
-But the
+    - MagiCache relies on the `Caches` directory per the best practices and cached items "should" survive a restart.
+But being a good platform citizen means we should expect that our cached data is ephemeral and could be voided by the OS.
+    -
 - [x] It should support iOS, tvOS at least
     - ✅ 📱 iOS
     - ✅ 📺 tvOS